 He’s also on board with the movie’s positive, empowering take-away.
 "It’s got a nice message about following your dreams and staying true to who you are and not being embarrassed about who you are," Black says.
 "The ‘believe in yourself’ message isn’t original," acknowledges Stevenson, "but we’d rather have some positive take away from the movie.
 We wanted to make a real martial arts movie that would have funny stuff in it but real emotion and very cool action that could go up against the summer movies we were going to be playing against," he continues.
 "Even though it’s called ‘Kung Fu Panda’ there’s no reason it can’t be beautiful, funny, emotional and have great action and a great message."

-For more information on "Kung Fu Panda," animated movies and related topics, follow the links on the next page.
+For more information on "Kung Fu Panda," animated movies and related topics, follow the links below.